hidakatsuya/rexer/README.md

   </a>
 </p>

-Rexer is a command-line tool for managing Redmine Extension (Plugin and Theme).
+Rexer is a command-line tool for managing Redmine Extensions (Plugins and Themes).

 It is mainly aimed at helping with the development of Redmine and its plugins, allowing you to define extensions in a Ruby DSL and install, uninstall, update, and switch between different sets of the extensions.

 ## What is Redmine Extension?

-Redmine [Plugin](https://www.redmine.org/projects/redmine/wiki/Plugins) and [Theme](https://www.redmine.org/projects/redmine/wiki/Themes) are called Redmine Extension in this tool.
+Redmine [Plugins](https://www.redmine.org/projects/redmine/wiki/Plugins) and [Themes](https://www.redmine.org/projects/redmine/wiki/Themes) are called Redmine Extensions in this tool.

 ## Installation